MicrosoftDocs/fabric-docs/docs/governance/domains.md

     Domain admins have access to the **Domains** page in the admin portal, but they can only see and edit the domains they're admins of.
 Domain admins can update the domain description, define/update domain contributors, and associate workspaces with the domain.
 They also can define and update the domain image and override tenant settings for any specific settings the tenant admin has delegated to the domain level.
 They can't delete the domain, change the domain name, or add/delete other domain admins.

-* **Domain contributor**: Domain contributors are [workspace admins](../get-started/roles-workspaces.md) who have been authorized by the domain or Fabric admin to associate the workspaces they're the admins of to a domain, or to change the current domain association.
+* **Domain contributor**: Domain contributors are [workspace admins](../get-started/roles-workspaces.md) whom the domain or Fabric admin have authorized to associate the workspaces they're the admins of to a domain, or to change the current domain association.

     Domain contributors associate the workspaces they're an admin of in the settings of the workspace itself.
 They don’t have access to the **Domains** page in the admin portal.